nikitavoloboev/data/productivity/flow/Rules.md

 - Add all songs I like to my Likes playlist
 	- add all songs I _really_ like to Favourites playlist
 	- add songs to other playlists accordingly

+## Focus
+- Be very aggressive in cutting any kind of distractions when working
+	- look at where I spend my time in Timing and cut those out with Focus and scripts